 Trinitarian scholars, theologians, and pastors hold a tight grip over mainstream Christianity by masquerading as the purveyors of the truth and denouncing true teachers gifted by Christ as unlearned and uneducated.
 They’re full of tactics and schemes to magnify themselves and minimize others in the eyes of their followers.
 They persuade their followers against true teachers to keep them deceived and on the broad way that leads to destruction.

-True teachers, on the other hand, are gifted by Jesus Christ and teach His message.
+True teachers, on the other hand, are gifted by Jesus Christ to teach His message.
 They remain faithful to Him and His teaching regardless of being ridiculed, defamed, and silenced.
-While false teachers abound and can be easily heard, true teachers are few and they’re censored from public hearing.
+While false teachers abound and can be easily heard, true teachers are few and censored from public hearing.